 I began my career as a Paramedic training in North Conway, New Hampshire (in the USA) before returning to Ontario in 1994.
 Working as a Paramedic in Northern Ontario while attending Lakehead University, I served the communities of Nipigon, Shuniah, Armstrong and Thunder Bay before moving to Charlottetown, Prince Edward Island to complete my Advanced Care Paramedic training.

 While working in the City of Halifax I was recruited into the Ontario Air Ambulance Service where I started rotary wing (helicopter) emergency medicine in Moosonee, Ontario before moving and settling in London, Ontario where I completed my training as a Critical Care Flight Paramedic.
-I now have over 22 years experience as a Paramedic in rural and remote, urban, disaster and retrieval settings.
+I now have over 25 years of experience as a Paramedic in rural and remote, urban, disaster and retrieval settings.

 During my downtime, you will find me completing work for my graduate program, with my family camping, sailing, or reading.
 I hope that someone soon will develop a method to safely sleep less and play more.
-I feel it’s important to know that I hate referring to myself in the third person and am not a big fan of brussel sprouts…
+I feel it’s important to know that I hate referring to myself in the third person and am not a big fan of Brussels sprouts…

 Thanks for making it through that long-winded biography.
 I hope you enjoy this blog.